-50 seeds The Detroit Dark Red Beet is a Biennial has been a favorite since the 1890's!
-They are a dark red with high sugar content that makes the best juice.
-They get to around 3" but can get much larger.
+Here is the Detroit Dark Red Beet, Beta vulgaris.
+It is a Biennial and has been a favorite since the 1890's!
+They are a dark red beet with high sugar content that makes the best juice.
+They get to around 3 inches round but can get much larger in loose an loamy soils.
 This verity is best for canning or juicing.
 The leaves are great in salads and can be juiced as well.
-Harvest in 60 days or let the winter over for seed Beta vulgaris
+The juice is very sweet and has a smooth flavor. great when mixed with carrot, apple and a twist of ginger!
+We also recommend this variety as a microgreen and sprouts.
+Open pollinated 50 to 60 days till harvest or let it winter over for seed.

 Detroit Dark Red Beet

 RETURN & REFUND POLICY

 See our Return & Refunds page for more imformation.

 Beets (Beta vulgaris) always grow from seed, and perform just as well when started inside in containers as they do outside in the ground.
 You can germinate beet seeds in just about any type of container, as long you clean and sterilize it first.
 Feel free to go green and use biodegradable containers, which transfer directly from window sill to soil, or be resourceful and repurpose your used food-grade plastic containers.
 Beets grow in U.S. Department of Agriculture plant hardiness zones 2 through 10, and germinate best when planted in a well-draining, sandy medium, and kept at a temperature between 55 and 75 degrees Fahrenheit.

 1) Pour the beet seeds in a bowl and cover them with hot distilled water.
 Soak the seeds for 24 hours.
 Soaking the beet seeds shortens the time it takes them to sprout.